uvarc/rc-learning/themes/academic/exampleSite/content/post/jupyter/index.md

 ## Edit your post metadata

-The first cell of your Jupter notebook will contain your post metadata ([front matter](https://sourcethemes.com/academic/docs/front-matter/)).
+The first cell of your Jupyter notebook will contain your post metadata ([front matter](https://sourcethemes.com/academic/docs/front-matter/)).

-In Jupter, choose _Markdown_ as the type of the first cell and wrap your Academic metadata in three dashes, indicating that it is YAML front matter:
+In Jupyter, choose _Markdown_ as the type of the first cell and wrap your Academic metadata in three dashes, indicating that it is YAML front matter:

 ```
 ---